 4. Also on the coast: you can catch crabs!
 The good kind.
 Locals know to head to Cromer for the best fish and chips, but it’s also The Crucible of crabbing – it hosts the World Pier Crabbing Championships every August bank holiday.

 5. Norfolk’s capital Norwich is full of history, and pubs.
-But that’s enough on that, because the media has a Norwich bias and there’s more to Norfolk than this really lovely cathedral city that has a castle and a Champions League football team and not one but two shopping malls.
+But that’s enough on that, because the media has a Norwich bias and there’s more to Norfolk than this really lovely cathedral city that has a castle and a Championship football team and not one but two shopping malls.
 It’s also the only English city to be excommunicated by the Pope, which makes a lot of sense when you go down Prince of Wales Road on a Friday night.

 6. Fed up with efficient, modern public transport?
 You’re in luck!
 No, I’m not talking about Abellio Greater Anglia – north Norfolk is home to the Bure Valley Railway, where steam trains chug the nine miles from Aylsham to Wroxham.
 Further north is the Poppy Line, linking Sheringham to classy market town Holt.